 7. Describe where you see yourself or your business in 25 years

 Nobody really knows what the future holds and that’s what make predictions so interesting to read.
-Star with writing a blog post outline to sketch out your plans and share your vision of where you see yourself or your business heading over the next few decades with this blog post idea and revisit it every few years to see how you’re measuring up.
+Star with writing a blog post outline to sketch out your plans and share your vision of where you see yourself or your business heading over the next few decades with this blog post idea.
+Revisit it every few years to see how you’re measuring up.

 8. What was the best piece of advice you’ve ever received?
 How did it help you?

-Everyone wants to get their hands on their industry’s version of the best blogging advice (for bloggers) or the best business advice (for aspiring entrepreneurs) and learn the keys to success are.
+Everyone wants to get their hands on their industry’s version of the best blogging advice (for bloggers) or the best business advice (for aspiring entrepreneurs) and learn the keys to success within their fields.
 If you’ve been given some life-changing advice, why not pay it forward and dispense some wisdom to your readers?
-Blog post ideas help you break down a few pieces of advice that have impacted your career over the years and explain how they helped you think and act differently.
+Blog ideas like this help you break down a few pieces of advice that have impacted your career over the years and explain how they helped you think and act differently.

 9. What were the most beneficial things you learned last year?

 Did you have any breakthroughs last year that you can share with your audience?
 What about failures?
 With a growth mindset, anything and everything can be a learning opportunity.
 Good or bad, you and your readers will be able to benefit from your experience through mutually beneficial blog post ideas like this one—and you’ll always be able to write faster when you’re drawing from personal experience.
 An example of this type of blog post in practice, is my list of things I wish I knew before starting a blog.

 10. Make a list of the best and most insightful quotes about your niche

 Scroll through just about any social media feed and you’ll see that people are obsessed with quotes.
 A cleverly worded piece of wisdom from a well known figure can inspire and motivate us at the deepest levels.
-This is one of my most successful blog post ideas I've executed on in multiple formats by compiling a list of the best quotes around my niche for an evergreen piece of inspirational content.
-You can do the same in your space too.
+This is one of my most successful blog post ideas I’ve executed on in multiple formats by compiling a list of the best quotes around my niche for some evergreen content.
+Pick a niche to blog about and you can do the same in your space too.

 11. Sit down with an industry influencer